Syrian peace process: Syrian Constitutional Committee in Geneva, October 2019–present

 In September 2019, Geir Otto Pedersen, United Nations Special Envoy for Syria since 31 October 2018, called for prisoner exchanges as a confidence-building measure between Syrian authorities, opposition groups and civil society groups to take place prior to a planned October 2019 constitution-drafting committee meeting in Geneva.
 The committee is planned to include 50 people each from government, opposition and civil society, with 15 from each group to work specifically on drafting proposals for a constitution.

 The Syrian Constitutional Committee officially convened for the first time on 30 October 2019 at the United Nations Office at Geneva.

 The committee's third session of negotiations, among the 45-member small body, with 15 members from the government, opposition, and civil society, respectively, started in late August 2020.
 Pedersen stated that he had "received a 'strong signal of support' from 'key international players' and from "all sides in the Constitutional Committee" for the continuation of the peace process.
 Hadi al-Bahra, one of the opposition leaders, and Ahmad Kuzbari, on behalf of the Syrian government, were co-chairs of the session.

 On 22 October 2021, yet another round of peace talks failed to reach common ground.
 No date for the next round was determined.

 Astana meeting, December 2019

-The delegations of Turkey, Iran, and Russia arrived in Kazakhstan's capital, Astana (then named Nur-Sultan), on 10 December 2019 for two days of trilateral talks known as the Astana process.
+The delegations of Turkey, Iran, and Russia arrived in Astana (then named Nur-Sultan), on 10 December 2019 for two days of trilateral talks known as the Astana process.

 The talks ended without any definitive ceasefire agreement, reportedly due to the anti–government side's refusal to accept new Russian terms regarding control of the Idlib province.